Get a Quote for Renter’s Insurance in Raleigh, NC

-- Additional living expenses – This covers the additional costs that a renter incurs as a result of significant property damage and temporary displacement.
-The policy includes hotel bills, restaurant expenses, and other related costs.
+This covers the additional costs that you have to shoulder as a result of major property damage and temporary displacement.
+A comprehensive policy covers everything related to your temporary lodging including hotel bills, restaurant meals, and storage fees.

 Myth #1: A landlord’s insurance covers a renter’s possessions.

-A landlord may partner with an insurance company.
-More frequently, however, the policy only covers the building itself and the damage it undergoesdue to negligence.
+A landlord may partner with a local Raleigh renter’s insurance company.
+More frequently, however, the policy only covers the building itself and the damage it undergoes due to negligence.
 It’s up to the tenants to seek coverage for other causes of property damage like theft, vandalism, or fire.

-Myth #2: Renters don’t own expensive items to warrant coverage.
+Myth #2: Raleigh renters don’t own expensive items to warrant coverage.

-Myth #3: Taking out renter’s insurance is expensive.
+Myth #3: Taking out a Raleigh renter’s insurance is expensive.